Transfers From Geneva to Chamonix

 • It’s good to have a plan B

-Take a list of several numbers, and check the times of the next bus or train in case of any problems.
+If you like to be doubly safe, take a list of several numbers, and check the times of the next bus or train in case of any problems.
 In practice, if you miss your transfer due to delays, they will just get you onto a later one.
+They all have help desks at the airport.
 Mountain Dropoffs have a policy of never leaving anyone no matter how late the flight is, so I often use them if it’s a late arrival.

 • Don’t worry too much!

-The transfer companies move tens of thousands of people a year with no problems at all.
+The transfer companies move thousands of people a day with no problems at all.
+I have used them for a decade and it is really extremely rare for something to go wrong.
 It’s just good to plan ahead.

 A quick search on Google will find plenty — here is a selection that I have used myself and never had any problems with: